Wanl23/SharkDevelop.GeoIp/README.md

 # SharkDevelop.GeoIp
 DB MongoDB
-This API find country by entered ID.
+This API find country by entered IP.
-For correct work, it's need all other ids
+For correct work, it's need all other ips